-The Essure system is usually implanted as an outpatient procedure.
-The procedure typically takes about 30 minutes or less.
-You may be given medication before the procedure to minimize spasm of your fallopian tubes.
+The Essure system is usually inserted by visualizing the fallopian tubes using a hysteroscope — a thin tube equipped with a camera lens — as an outpatient procedure.
+The procedure typically takes 30 minutes or less.
+You may be given medication before the procedure to minimize spasm of your fallopian tubes and reduce pain from the procedure.

 During the procedure

-Your health care provider will insert a hysteroscope — a thin tube equipped with a camera lens — through your vagina and cervix into your uterus and then fill your uterus with fluid.
-This will allow your health care provider to check to make sure both fallopian tube openings are accessible.
+Your health care provider will insert a hysteroscope through your vagina and cervix into your uterus and check to make sure both fallopian tube openings are accessible.
 Using a small catheter attached to the hysteroscope, your health care provider will place tiny coils inside your fallopian tubes.

 After the procedure

-You may be allowed to go home immediately following the procedure and return to your normal activities the same day.
+You may be allowed to go home immediately after the procedure and return to your normal activities the same day.
 Side effects may include:

 - Abdominal pain